Traveling With Kids: Woodstock Inn & Resort + Suicide Six

 In a nutshell, if you’re looking for a gorgeous escape and a relaxed, super fun family-friendly ski experience, check out the Woodstock Inn & Resort and Suicide Six.
 At less than 2.5 hours from Boston, you’ll get to spend less time on the road and more time enjoying the fun stuff!

-Disclosure: The Woodstock Inn & Resort kindly comped our lodging, lessons, breakfast, and lift tickets while I explored the property for editorial consideration; I incurred other meal and entertainment expenses.
+Disclosure: The Woodstock Inn & Resort kindly hosted my family while I explored the property for editorial consideration.
 All opinions and experiences are, of course, my own.